The training accuracy of two-layer neural networks: its estimation and understanding using random datasets: Discussion

-In addition, the proposed theory could also extend to other distributed data besides uniform distribution and/or other types of neural networks by modifying the ways to calculate separation probabilities, such as in Eq. (\ref{eq:1}) and (\ref{eq:6}).
-This study still has several places that are worth attempting to enhance or extend and raises some questions for future works.
+In addition, this study still has several places that are worth attempting to enhance or extend and raises some questions for future work.
+For example, the proposed theory could also extend to distributions of data other than uniform, unequal number of samples in different classes, and/or other types of neural networks by modifying the ways to calculate separation probabilities, such as in Eqs.~(\ref{eq:1}) and (\ref{eq:6}).